btcpayserver/btcpayserver-doc/docs/LocalDevelopment.md

 ## HTTPS support for local development

-Some browser security features may requires that you use HTTPS to be properly tested.
+Some browser security features may require that you use HTTPS to be properly tested.

 In this case, use `Bitcoin-HTTPS` (or `Altcoin-HTTPS`) launch profile.
 This will create a self signed certificate for your development purpose.